tashfooq/.dotfiles/README.md

 - Remove kanagawa line from opts.lua
 - Install packer
 - Install all packer plugins
-- Install a nerd font for the icons in Lua Line to show up
+- Install a nerd font for the icons in Lua Line to show up (Inconsolata Nerd Font)
 - Install ripgrep because that's what telescope uses for live-grep
 - Install lazygit and git-delta